 This post contains affiliate links.
 If you make a purchase using my link, I may get a small commission.
 Thank you for supporting TWF!

 Ohhhh, Oktoberfest!
 What an amazing experience we had during the opening weekend in Munich!
-From meeting the sweetest friends to the liter sized beers, it was even better than we expected.
+From meeting the sweetest friends to the liter-sized beers, it was even better than we expected.
 I had a lot of people asking me about my dirndl while we were there and I decided to write a quick blog post on what to wear to Oktoberfest!
-Whether you’re heading to Munich, Germany, over the next two weeks or celebrating at a local event, dressing up in the traditional attire is a must!
+Whether you’re heading to Munich, Germany, or celebrating at a local event, dressing up in traditional attire is a must!

 The bow can be tied in four places: the left, the right, the center, or the back.

 If you tie it to your left, it means you’re single.
 If you tie it to the right, it means you’re taken.
-If you tie it in the center, it means you’re a virgin.
+Tying it to the center means you’re a virgin.
 If it’s tied in the back, she’s either a widow or a waitress.
 I was originally told that tying it in the center meant you’re “for sale”, but a Bavarian couple got a good laugh out of that.
 They told us that the center simply means you’re a virgin.
 I’m not sure why anyone would want to flaunt their sexual experience or possibly be “for sale”, so to be safe, stick to the left or right.

-- Knee-high knit socks: The socks are often white and are a cute compliment to the dirndl.
+- Knee-High Knitted Socks: The socks are often white and are a cute compliment to the dirndl.
 If it’s chilly, this is a great option to keep your legs warm while still sticking to tradition.

 - Braided hair: This is very common at Oktoberfest.
 A milkbraid updo beautiful, but I’ve never been the best at braiding my own hair, so I didn’t do it for Oktoberfest.
 I wish they had a hair-braiding booth at Oktoberfest!